FlowFuse/website/src/blog/2024/09/how-to-scrap-data-from-web-with-node-red.md

 ## Web scrapping with Node-RED

 In this section, we will guide you through the process of scraping data from publicly available websites using Node-RED.
-We'll start with a demonstration of extracting a table of commodity prices form the public website.
+We'll start with a demonstration of extracting data from the website that allows specifically available internet for this purpose, we will scrap the countries data from this page https://www.scrapethissite.com/pages/simple/

 ### Sending Requests to a Webpage

 To start scraping data, follow these steps to send an HTTP GET request to the webpage:

 1. Drag the **inject** node onto the canvas.
 This node will allow you to manually trigger the HTTP request or set it to fire at specific intervals.
 2. Drag the **http request** node onto the canvas.
 Double-click it to configure and set the **Method** to `GET`.
-Enter the URL of the webpage you want to scrape (e.g., `https://markets.businessinsider.com/commodities/realtime-list`).
+Enter the URL of the webpage you want to scrape (e.g., `https://www.scrapethissite.com/pages/simple/`).
 3. Drag the **debug** node onto the canvas.
 4. Connect the **inject** node's output to the input of the **http request** node and the **http request** node's output to the input of the **debug** node.
 5. Click **Deploy** to save and deploy your flow.